A.

 Correct- He will go there tomorrow.

 82. No Preposition is used before the word home.
-At home is a phrase which bears a different meaning.
+At home is a phrase which

 For example,